Skip to Content

 Blackbird Health Risks

-Blackbirds might look harmless, but their droppings can carry diseases like Salmonella and E. coli that pose risks to humans and pets.
+Blackbirds might look harmless, but their droppings can carry harmful bacteria like Salmonella and E. Coli.
+You’ll want to stay cautious, especially in areas where large flocks gather.

 Salmonella and E. Coli in Bird Droppings